kbeavers/alphafold3-config/README.md

 This guide documents the process for installing and configuring a new AlphaFold3 release on TACC systems.

+> **v3.0.4 highlights:** AlphaFold3 v3.0.4 adds CPU-only inference support, and bumps JAX 0.9.1 → 0.10.2 / Tokamax 0.0.11 → 0.0.12 for faster inference.
+Each system keeps a single modulefile that runs on GPU by default; to run CPU-only on any system, set `AF3_CPU=1`, which drops GPU passthrough (`--nv`) and defaults the flash-attention backend to `xla` (`triton` and `cudnn` require a GPU).

 ---

 ## System Reference